radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 ---------

-This RFC proposes full serialisation of the radicle interpreter state as a solutions to maintaining up-to-date views/projections of the relevant state of a long-running machine.
-For facilitating deriving these projections, it proposes that machines outputs are write-commands for a particular database.
+This RFC proposes full serialisation of the radicle interpreter state as a solution to maintaining up-to-date views/projections of the state of a long-running machine that is relevant to an app.
+For facilitating deriving these projections, it proposes that machine outputs are write-commands for a particular database.

 Motivation
 ----------

-An *app* (e.g. the radicle issues CLI) is a program which reads data from a radicle machine, to display to the user, and facilities ``send!``ing inputs to remote machines.
-An app often just depends on one of more *projections* of the full radicle state.
+An *app* (e.g. the radicle issues CLI) is a program which reads data from a radicle machine, displays it to the user, and facilitates ``send!``ing inputs to remote machines.
+An app often just depends on one or more *projections* of the full radicle state.
 Currently, to compute this projection, an app has to run the interpreter over all the inputs from the start of the machine, and then submit an expression for evaluation.